 According to the Urban Dictionary: A deal breaker is ‘the catch’ that a particular individual cannot overlook and ultimately outweighs any redeeming quality the individual may possess.

-What does that mean in Christian relationships?
+What does that mean in Christian relationships and Christian dating?
 It’s a personality trait that ultimately does not honor God and therefore compromises the whole relationship.

-That’s why for the Christian Woman that desires a God-honoring relationship there should be different ‘catches’ that you should not overlook on your search for ‘The One’.
+That’s why for the Christian Woman that desires a God-honoring relationship there should be different ‘catches’ that you should not overlook in your search for ‘The One’.

 Here is a list of 10 Relationship Deal Breakers In Christian Relationships: Red Flags in Christian Dating.

 This post contains affiliate links.
 If you use any of these links to buy a product, I’ll earn a small commission at no additional cost to you.
 This helps me to work in Ministry full-time and cover the expenses of this blog.